Future Planning New

 • 30

-Assess post fall and only convey to hospital if concerns about a long bone fracture are very difficult to pain control without fixation).
+Assess post fall and only convey to hospital if concerns about a long bone fracture as these are very difficult to pain control without fixation.

 If no concerns about significant fracture, treat any pain with analgesia.
 Consider whether this is an end of life situation.
 Anticipatory/palliative medications in place, use PRN.